Linkta-org/core/.github/decisions/Tree_Visualisation_UI_Library_Decision_Log.md

 Status: Proposed

 ## Goal:
 To select an optimal UI library that best meets the requirements for a tree visualization feature.
-This includes user-friendly drag-and-drop capabilities, efficient re-rendering for performance optimization, and comprehensive editing functionalities to enhance user experience and interaction with the tree structure.
+This includes user-friendly drag-and-drop capabilities, efficient re-rendering for performance optimization, and comprehensive editing functionalities to enhance user experience and interaction with the tree structure, and consideration of library bundle sizes and documentation clarity.

 ## Limitations:
-- **Technical Constraints**: Must integrate well with current tech stack (React, TypeScript, Zustand, and React Query), ensuring low latency, scalability, security, and compatibility.
+- **Technical Constraints**: Must seamlessly integrate with the current tech stack, including React, TypeScript, Zustand, and React Query, while ensuring low latency, scalability, and security.
+Additionally, the library should offer broad compatibility across platforms, aligning with future stretch goals to support both web and mobile applications effectively.
 - **User Experience (UX)**: Requires intuitive navigation and manipulation capabilities, with support for responsive design and interactive elements like drag-and-drop.
 - **Resources**: Should facilitate rapid development within a constrained budget and timeline, suitable for a team primarily experienced with MERN stack.
 - **Market Factors**: Should offer competitive advantages in a tight market, with the potential for future enhancements.